Mikyla Grant-Mentis: Toronto Six (2020–22)

-In May 2020, she signed with the Toronto Six, joining the team ahead of their first season in the PHF.
-Her first PHF goal as a member of the Six took place in a January 24, 2021, contest versus the 2019 Clarkson Cup champion Minnesota Whitecaps.
-A 6–5 shootout loss, Grant-Mentis became the only Six player to score in the shootout round.
-She recorded the game-winning goal in the Six's first win in franchise history against the Boston Pride on January 26, coming back from a 1–0 deficit with a pair of third period goals by Brooke Boquist and Grant-Mentis.
-She become the most decorated player in a single PHF season, earning a record four accolades, including the first Black player in league history to win the Most Valuable Player and Newcomer of the Year Award.
-Additionally, she was the leading scorer on the Six, which won the regular season title, and was tied as the league-leading scorer.
+In May 2020, Grant-Mentis signed with the expansion Toronto Six, joining the team ahead of their inaugural season in the PHF.
+Grant-Mentis's first PHF goal as a member of the Six came in a January 24, 2021, contest versus the 2019 Clarkson Cup champion Minnesota Whitecaps.
+In the 6–5 shootout loss, Grant-Mentis became the only Six player to score in the shootout round.
+Two days later on January 26, she recorded the game-winning goal in the Six's first win in franchise history against the Boston Pride, coming back from a 1–0 deficit with a pair of third period goals by Brooke Boquist and Grant-Mentis.
+In the pandemic-shortened season played in a bubble in Lake Placid, New York, Grant-Mentis tied for the NWHL regular-season lead in points with five goals and four assists in six games.
+She led the league with five goals and helped guide Toronto to the regular season title, clinching the top seed in the playoffs.
+She added a goal and an assist in the Isobel Cup semifinal, a 6–2 loss to the eventual champion Boston Pride.
+Grant-Mentis became the most decorated player in a single PHF season, earning a record four accolades.
+She became the first Black player in league history to win the Most Valuable Player and Newcomer of the Year awards.
+She was also one of six players to receive the league's Foundation Award for applying core values of hockey to her community and growing and improving hockey culture, recognized for her community outreach work with disadvantaged families in the Greater Toronto Area.
+Additionally, she was selected as one of the Fans' Three Stars of the Season.
+In June 2021, the Six re-signed Grant-Mentis for the 2021–22 season.